sozialinfo/Kubernetes-Build/index.md

 Ensure you have `kubectl` installed and can access the cluster.

-The followpostgresng command applies the Postgres and Odoo charts:
+The following command applies the Postgres and Odoo charts:

 ```bash
 task install-chart postgres
 task install-chart odoo
 ```

-The Odoo database will be automtically initialized.
+The Odoo database will initialized automtically.

 ### Forward Odoo service

-Once the pod is ready, run this command to access the service:
+Once the pod is ready, run this command to port forward the service:

 ```bash
 task forward-odoo